jdubois/jdubois-langchain4j-demo/README.md

 ## Configuration

-There are 2 Spring Boot profiles, so you can test the demos either in the cloud or locally.
+Demos can either run in the cloud (using Microsoft Foundry and Azure AI Search) or locally (using Ollama and Elasticsearch).

 ### _Option 1_ : Running in the cloud with Microsoft Foundry and Azure AI Search

-__This is the default configuration.__

 This configuration uses: